 - Episodes like "This Is My Jam" made it pretty clear.

 Mordecai: You can't touch music.
 But music can touch you.

-In the Simpsons episode "The Day The Earth Stood Cool", a "cool" new family moves in next door and Homer tries to be like them.
+- In The Simpsons episode "The Day The Earth Stood Cool", a "cool" new family moves in next door and Homer tries to be like them.
 Guess what this family consists of.
 As more of them arrive, Homer starts to find them annoying but the episode ends with the entire town embracing their aesthetic and Springfield declared the coolest town in America.
 Which is, of course, the point at which the original family decide Springfield's "played out", and they should move.